Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Test Strategy is a set of guidelines that explain the test design and determine how testing needs to be done.

 Example: A Test Strategy includes details like “Individual modules are to be tested by the test team members”.
-In this case, who tests it does not matter – so it’s generic and the change in the team member does not have to be updated, keeping it static.
+It doesn’t matter who tests it, so it can remain generic and the change in team members can stay static.

 Test Strategy Document

-The purpose of the test strategy is to define the testing approach, the types of tests, test environments, and tools to be used for testing and the high-level details of how the test strategy will be aligned with other processes.
-The test strategy document is intended to be a living document and will be updated** when we get more clarity on Requirements, SLA parameters, Test environment and Build management approach, etc.
+The purpose of the test strategy is to define the testing approach, the types of tests, test environments, and tools to be used for testing, and the high-level details of how the test strategy will be aligned with other processes.
+The test strategy document is a living document and will be updated** when we get more clarity on requirements, SLA parameters, test environment build management approach, etc.

-Test strategy is intended for the complete project team that comprises of Project Sponsors, Business SMEs, Application/ Integration Development, System Integration partners, Data Conversion Teams, Build/Release Management Teams such as technical leads, architecture leads, and deployment and infrastructure teams.
+Test strategy is intended for the complete project team that comprises Project Sponsors, Business SMEs, Application/ Integration Development, System Integration Partners, Data Conversion Teams, Build/Release Management Teams such as technical leads, architecture leads, and deployment and infrastructure teams.

 Below are the important sections that a test strategy document should have: